 This consideration is also valid if the hoist is used in a higher duty class, than the one specified.
 In case of normal and proper use of the hoist, its overhaul may be performed after running time of approximately 10 years accordingly to the FEM standard 9.755 (S.W.P.).

 The recommended intervals are indicative and may be changed in compliance with the duty class for which the equipment is used.

-Recommended periodic maintenance and inspections
+Recommended periodic controls and maintenance interventions table